Embrace Sports Algarve Triathlon Holiday – Day 2

 We stopped just outside of Lagos to regroup, before heading back to the apartments together.

 On arrival at the Giramar, we had to quickly change our shoes and go out for a brick run.
-As we entered the complex, we could see all of the runners lounging in the sun, but our work was not over.
+As we entered the complex, we could see all of the runners lounging in the sun.
+Our work was not over.

-I headed out for the 2km loop with a couple of the others, but I was well aware that I would not be able to maintain their pace for very long.
-I have not been running well recently, so although my run splits look incredibly slow, it didn’t feel any worse than usual running.
+I headed out for the 2km loop with a couple of the others.
+I was well aware that I would not be able to maintain their pace for very long.
+Recently, I have not been running well.
+Although my run splits look incredibly slow, the run didn’t feel any worse than usual.

 Brick run off the bike: http://connect.garmin.com/activity/402161252

 We then had enough time to shower and change before Kat did the first of her core sessions.
 Half an hour was enough to understand how she has such killer abs!!!
-I’ve always enjoyed core sessions and still really miss the abs and core sessions that I did with Charlton at Bournemouth University, so this is definitely something that I want to continue with.
+I’ve always enjoyed core sessions.
+I still really miss the abs and core sessions that I did with Charlton at Bournemouth University.
+This is definitely something that I want to continue with.

-It was an incredibly tough day, but as the second part of the ride was much better than the first half, I felt much happier by the end of the day!
+It was an incredibly tough day.
+As the second part of the ride was much better than the first half, I felt much happier by the end of the day!